Something to look at if you’re fed up with Microsoft and Windows.

 I cannot stress that point enough: back up your machine completely before you install Linux.

-The issue here is that switching from Windows to Linux is as big a change, if not bigger, as upgrading directly from Windows XP to Windows 10.
+The issue here is that switching from Windows to Linux is as big a change, if not bigger, as upgrading directly from Windows XP to Windows 11.
 There’s a lot to learn, and a lot to get used to.
-After using it for a while, you may very well decide that it doesn’t meet your needs, or it’s just not your cup of tea.
+After using it for a while, you may very well decide that it doesn’t meet your needs or is just not your cup of tea.

 Having that complete image backup of your machine means that reverting to what you had will not only be possible, but relatively easy.